- Quality of Life & Wellness

 It all started at birth, when you came out healthy.
 Now, I’m not referring at this time to ten fingers and ten toes.
 The physical health is much easier to hold on to.
 I’m talking about when you were mentally and emotionally at your healthiest.

 Think about this.
-Imagine a newborn baby girl (You can imagine a boy if you want but I just chose a gender for easier writing.)
+Imagine a newborn baby girl (You can imagine a boy if you want but I am just choosing a gender for easier writing.)
 When this baby is hungry, what does she do?
-And when this baby is thirty, what does she do?
+And when this baby is thirsty, what does she do?
 Sleepy?
 When she wants love?
 Has a wet diaper?
 You know it.
 The answers are the same.
 She cries.
 This baby knows her human rights, as any baby does.
-This means you, as everyone else, were born with your human rights intact.
+She knows she has the right to be fed and warm and safe and loved, and expects it.
+And you, as everyone else, were born with your human rights intact.
 If you don’t know what they are, you’re not alone.
-We have been so off focus from our human rights, they are lost somewhere floating in each one of our sub-conscious.
+We have been so off focus from our human rights, they are lost somewhere floating in our sub-conscious.

 Here are 10 of what I consider the most important of our HUMAN RIGHTS: